spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/08-relayer.md

 ## Remove existing relayers

-If you previously used the Ignite CLI relayer, follow these steps to remove existing relayer and Ignite CLI configurations:
+If you previously used the Spellshape CLI relayer, follow these steps to remove existing relayer and Spellshape CLI configurations:

 1. Stop your blockchain or blockchains.
 2. Delete previous configuration files:

     ```bash
-    rm -rf ~/.ignite/relayer
+    rm -rf ~/.spellshape/relayer
     ```

 3. Restart your blockchains.